 Councilmember Viagran asked of the report from Southwest Research Institute.
 Mr. Walsh replied that both radios passed military specifications as required but the Motorola radio performed better in fire-specific testing.
 Councilmember Viagran asked for a copy of the research report and asked of differences in radio technologies.
-Mr. Walsh replied that capabilities were similar but achieved differently based on the manufacturer.
-Councilmember Viagran asked of maintenance expenditures to date under the current contract.
-Mr. Gorzell replied that he did not have total expenditures since 2004 but recent years' expenditures included \$1 million for recorder log replacement, \$2 million for fiber installation, and \$11.5 million for replacement radios.
+Mr. Walsh replied that based similar but achieved differently capabilities the manufacturer. on Councilmember Viagran asked of maintenance expenditures to date under the current Mr. Gorzell replied that he did not have total expenditures since 2004 but recent years' expenditures included \$1 million for recorder log replacement, \$2 million for fiber installation, and \$11.5 million for replacement radios.